-07.- INSTRUCTIONAL TECHNOLOGY & AUDIO/VISUAL SYSTEMS
+07. INSTRUCTIONAL TECHNOLOGY & AUDIO/VISUAL SYSTEMS - Under Review: Coordinate with OR

 AV technology design is integral to classroom design.
 Pedagogical methods, faculty, and student needs must always be considered.
 IS Engineers and/or AV consultants must be engaged at every phase of design for all spaces AV technology is planned.
 Avixa provides additional references for AV industry and Higher Ed applications.
 AV related architectural drafting guidelines are also provided.
 See link below.